 "Ashathon" huh?
 Despite the true meaning of Ash Wednesday, there always seems to be the great run for ashes.
 You hear the pews rumble, the kneelers creak, and then off to the front of the sanctuary they run, knocking down young and old alike.
 It's as if people were running for that 10 million dollar lotto ticket.
 Well boys and girls, it's dirt on the forehead, not the lotto jackpot!
 Little do we know that this is irreverent behavior, and can be misleading to every Catholic Christian, both new and old.
 So why run up to the Sanctuary of the Lord for a dirty forehead?
 What does it mean to be marked with the sign of the cross?

-Don't make the mistake of trying to be holy when you don’t understand the manual (The Bible) or the teacher (The Church) who shows us how to live for Jesus.
-Jesus invites us to share in His trials and tribulations, so that we may know Him in a personal way.
-If we as youth or young adults say, "We pray to Jesus night and day, and we believe in Him," then why not share in His life, by receiving properly ashes on this day in preparation for Lent.
-The symbol of the ash made cross on our forehead gives testimony of who “I am” as a Christian and where “I am” going, and that is to Christ.
-It also shows that Catholic Christians give their lives for Christ.
-For example: in the 'hood, the "gangstas" would go through any extreme for their boys, just to receive the colors of their group.
-Having these symbols give meaning to what they belong too.
-They take these symbols seriously.
-Even though it is done for a violent group, we can still learn from it.
-The Church gives us these religious symbols, which tells us and all that we are part of this holy family.
-It should be taken seriously as gangsta's would take their symbols seriously.
+If it's been a long time since you stepped into a Church, don't make the mistake of trying to be holy when you don’t understand the manual (The Bible), or the teacher (The Church), who shows us how to live for Jesus.
+Jesus invites you and me to share in His trials and tribulations, so that we may know Him in a personal way.
+If we as youth or young adults say, "We pray to Jesus night and day, and we believe in Him," then why not share in His life, by receiving properly the ashes on this day in preparation for Lent?
+The symbol of the ash made cross on our forehead gives testimony of who “I am” as a Christian, and where “I am” going - that is to Christ.
+It also shows our family, friends, and neighbors that as Catholic Christians, we are making a commitment to Christ.
+That is why we take the symbol drawn in ash, seriously.

 Would you go all out for Jesus?
 Would you share in his passion?
 Would you like to learn more about the religious symbolism of ashes?
 Then open up to the family of God, the Church, so that you can understand the religious significance of this Holy Day.